 Sideshow celebrity, The Space Cowboy is a truly unique artist from Byron Bay Australia.
 A natural performer, he started presenting his unusual skills at the local markets at the age of eight, now he has shocked and amazed audiences in 40+ countries at festivals, events and in sold out venues around the world and made numerous television appearances that have earned him his fame.

-The Space Cowboy is a highly skilled and diverse performer who currently holds 38x Guinness World Records, the most records ever held by an Australian!
+The Space Cowboy is a highly skilled and diverse performer who currently holds over 40 Guinness World Records, the most records ever held by an Australian!
 He has performed at the Edinburgh Fringe Festival sixteen years in a row, proven unbeatable at ‘The Street Performance World Championships’ winning 2006, 2007 and on his return in 2011, presented numerous shows in the Sydney Opera house, toured with famous rock bands and shocked motorcycle dare-devils in mega arena stunt shows.

 One of the most innovative Sword Swallowers alive today, he performs an ever expanding list of sideshow stunts as well as elite circus skill including his world champion dangerous 3m unicycle finale.

 The Space Cowboy is a living phenomena guaranteed to leave a lasting impression on those who witness his incredible acts.
 Following in the footsteps of legends such as Houdini his death defying displays are history in the making.

 Check out The Space Cowboy’s official YouTube Channel, Facebook, Twitter page:

 Interview for the ‘Ripley’s Believe It Or Not’ Book: